alan-turing-institute/ptype/notes/hut23-438-tasks.md

 - Pandas dataframe as data format
 - Provide analysis results as structured (meta)data
-- Allow for easy end-user scripting (avoid black box functionality)
+- Scriptable, decompositional (avoid monolithic functionality)
 - API driven by identified use cases
 - Refactor/redesign as required to support easy implementation of other features